-Syntax {I,G,action,dis_pos,bkfd_dis } G1.
+Syntax $\{{ t I}, { t G}, { t action}, { t dis}\{ t pos}, { t bkfd\dis} \mid \}$ G1.
 G Backfeed Control Packet G2. action Action.
-If using one-inch RFID supplies, do not use backfeed.
-Options: disable backfeed (default) enable backfeed (use on any printer without a knife) enable extended backfeed (use on any printer with a knife) Note: We do not recommend setting a positive cut position for any supply while using extended backfeed.
-You may cut off the leading edge of the next tag.
-G3. dis_pos Dispense Position.
+0 is the default.
+Options: 0 disable backfeed1 enable backfeed G3. dis_pos Dispense Position.
 Adjusts the stopping point of the label.
-Range: 50 to 200 dots (default 65 dots).
+Range: 50 to 200 dots.
+65 is the default.
 G4. bkfd_dis Backfeed Distance.
 Amount to move label backwards.
-20 to 200 dots (default 65 dots).
+20 to 200 dots.
+65 is the default.
 This distance can not be greater than the dispense position.
 The backfeed distance should equal the dispense position.
 An exception is if you are tearing instead of peeling.
 Then, the backfeed distance must be 30 dots (.150 inches) less than the dispense position.
 However, you will have a 30 dot non-print zone on your supply.
 The 30-dot difference accounts for improper tearing of butt cut supplies, because you do not want any exposed adhesive under the printhead.